Snoworange420/Mousse/README.md

 - Commands from postman

 ## Comment
+Since I have coded some 32k modules I will now focus on bug fixing and add "casual" modules (e.g. Speed, KillAura, AutoTotem..)
 Most of the code is skidded/copyed from open-source clients.
 The client developing is in progress.
-*I recommend to not use this client as a instance!!1!*
+*Since some code is messy I don't recommend to use this client as a instance!!!!*

 ## Huge thanks to:
 - My dad and my mom for my balls